 When running a small business, finding ways to save money is essential.
 One are you might look to save on is with a point-of-sale (POS) system.
 However, the age-old saying “you get what you pay for” rings true more often than not – and POS systems are no exception.
 Although using a free POS system to complete your consumer transactions may seem like a great option, it has its own set of pros and cons.

-It is essential for business owners to understand what a POS system can do and to evaluate the benefits and limitations of free POS software before jumping into a plan that may be too good to be true.
+Before choosing a free system, business owners must understand what a POS system can do and evaluate their benefits and limitations.
 The best POS system for your business will depend on your business size, industry, budget and needed features.

 Editor’s note: Looking for the right POS system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.